MissVeronica/UM-Members-Directory-Left-Filter-Box/README.md

 https://docs.ultimatemember.com/article/1516-templates-map

 ## Notices ##
-* Neither server/CDN nor plugin caching are not supported with this mobile template solution.
+* Neither server/CDN nor plugin caching are supported with this mobile template solution.
 * Mobile browsers with changed setting to use "Desktop view" are not supported.
 ## Updates ##
 * Version 2.0  Date 2022-10-11 Now support for full screen pages